 Find accommodation options to stay near Emerald Bay State Park.

 The impossibly clear waters of Blue Spring, the largest spring along the St Johns River, are home to a large population of Florida manatees.
 From November through to March, hundreds of sea cows can be spied here, best seen from the various wooden boardwalks around the park.

-In the summertime, it's swimmers and snorkellers that frequent Blue Spring, attracted by the warm waters and the crystal views into the deep.
+In the summertime, Blue Spring becomes a haven for swimmers and snorkelers, drawing them in with its warm waters and providing crystal-clear views into the deep.
+This is by far one of the most beautiful state parks in the USA.
 The moss-draped oaks that line the spring offer pleasant shade from the sun too.

 From the Blue Spring itself, keen kayakers can paddle further along St John's River – just remember to keep an eye out for crocs…

 Find accommodation options to stay near Blue Spring State Park.

 Adirondack Park, New York

 This vast northern region between Albany and the Canadian border covers an area larger than Connecticut and Rhode Island combined.
 When it comes to grandeur, the awe-inspiring Adirondacks are hard to beat.
 For context, 46 of its peaks scale more than 4000ft.
 Visit in summer to see the purple-green mountains stretch into the distance as a series of tree-shrouded tiers.

 Come autumn, you’ll be rewarded with a shimmering show of russet red and gold.
 Once the preserve of fur trappers, loggers and Manhattan millionaires, its rugged wilderness is now better known as a top destination for mountaineers, skiers and hikers.